We’re big fans of pancakes in our house, however we hadn’t come across a recipe for Scotch Pancakes before.

-We baked up a batch, stacked them and then got a little less traditional by adding a generous amount of maple syrup and a little scoop of ice cream.
-Heaven.
+We cooked up a batch, stacked them up, and then got a little less traditional by adding a generous amount of maple syrup and a little scoop of ice cream.

 How do you enjoy your pancakes?
 Just a little butter?
 Some jam, too?
 We’d love to hear your ideas in the comments below.

 To get the best results, keep these tips in mind when cooking up your pancakes:

 - let the batter rest for at least 5 minutes before cooking pancakes

 - heat frying pan to a medium heat only

 - grease pan lightly

 - flip pancakes when bubbles appear and start bursting